uniport/uniport-gateway/MIGRATION_GUIDE.md

 Change the OCI registry for pulling images from `docker-registry.inventage.com:10094` to `uniportcr.artifacts.inventage.com`.

-Further, change the docker image name from `com.inventage.portal.gateway.portal-gateway` to `ch.uniport.uniport.uniport-gateway` and the helm chart name from `portal-gateway` to `uniport-gateway`.
+Further, change the docker image name from `ch.uniport.gateway.portal-gateway` to `ch.uniport.gateway` and the helm chart name from `portal-gateway` to `uniport-gateway`.

 ### Environment variable